jnardiello/Pilot53/README.md

 - Distribute and maintain a servers list, maybe with `ssh` aliases
 - Easily access each server as it's up and running

-Pilot53 is a `AWS lambda` function listening to `EC2` events and automatically registering new servers to a `Route53`
+Pilot53 is a `AWS lambda` function listening to `EC2` events and automatically registering new servers to a `Route53` based on their `Name` tag.

 ### Use case